-- New development shall be subject to the Wellhead Protection Areas policies in Section 10.6 of the Town's Official Plan, as amended and the Wellhead Protection policies of the Regional Official Plan (ROPA 5). - ii.
+New development shall be subject to the Wellhead Protection Areas policies in Section 10.6 of the Town's Official Plan, as amended and the Wellhead Protection policies of the Regional Official Plan (ROPA 5). ii.
 The South Georgian Bay Lake Simcoe Source Protection Plan water quantity recharge maintenance policy applies to the subject area.
-New development will be required to maintain recharge as demonstrated through a hydrogeological study that shows the existing water balance can be maintained in the future in accordance with Policies LUP-12 and LUP-13 of the Source Protection Plan.
+New development will be required to maintain recharge as demonstrated through a hydrogeological study that shows the existing water balance can be maintained in the future.